rebootl/reflectapp/client/notes.md

   longer than the input it will not re-trigger after input is finished, tho it's probably not too terrible cause links will be pasted most of the time...
-* make "input-overlay" it's own component
+* make "input-overlay" it's own component -> selection-box comp., (not yet used in menu glhf)
 * router
   - don't update from router if url doesn't effectively changed
   - update url inside router